AmrMohameed/Smart_glasses_for_blind/README.md

 - ## Requirements and analysis:

   ### Software:
+   #### Face recogntion step by step:
-    Face recogntion:  recognize faces with 98% accuracy which is pretty much as good as humans can do! this is the steps to recognize face:
+     recognize faces with 98% accuracy which is pretty much as good as humans can do! this is the steps to recognize face:

     1. First, look at a picture and find all the faces in it